-Please provide all records in an electronic format and, to the extent practicable, in native file format or, if not practicable, with full metadata for all fields.
+We ask that you please provide all records in an electronic format and, to the extent practicable, in native file format or, if not practicable, with full metadata for all fields.
 FOIA provides that "an agency shall provide the record in any form or format requested by the person if the record is readily reproducible by the agency in that form or format."
 Please provide records in either a load-ready format with an index in .csv file or Excel spreadsheet, or in PDF format without any portfolios or embedded files and not in a single batched pdf file.